WICG/interventions/scroll-anchoring/explainer.md

 purposes, but the web compatibility issues that motivated SANACLAP require suppression for only a small subset of these properties.

+In particular, the properties that relate directly to positioning and the CSS box model are more important than the properties that relate to text rendering or obscure layout features.

+On the other hand, a principled approach of "anything that can affect a descendant's computed position" has more conceptual simplicity, if this can be feasibly incorporated into a spec.

 #### Separating Opt Out and Exclusion APIs

 The `overflow-anchor` property is in a way doing double-duty as an opt out for